+How To Make A Quick Clay Owl: A Variation.
 Start with a small ball of Model Magic or clay.

+Now comes the fun!
+Millifiori and Organza Pendant.
+Clay Flower Hairpins.
 Umm, hairclips v. hairpins - oops, but I don't want to re-edit the picture, so it'll just say hairclips, but I mean hairpins - oh well.

 Anyways, remember awhile ago when I posted about Lacey and her tutorial on how to make mini clay flower hairpins??
 You can see it here.
 These are some she made: Polymer Clay Projects Kits - unique projects, fun, inexpensive.
 Kaleidoscopes and pen supplies too!!
 Polymer Clay Projects Kits - unique projects, fun, inexpensive.
 Kaleidoscopes and pen supplies too!!
 Polymer Clay Projects Kits - unique projects, fun, inexpensive.
 Kaleidoscopes and pen supplies too!!
 Polymer Clay Projects Kits - unique projects, fun, inexpensive.
 Kaleidoscopes and pen supplies too!!
 Valentine Heart Candy.
 "When I was a little girl I used to go through entire bags of heart candies, looking for those hearts with those special sayings that were perfect for my prospective valentines.

 Now that I've been playing with polymer clay, I can make my own hearts that say just what I want them to!
 It's easy and fun and I hope you'll enjoy it as much as I have.
 One word of catuion, though - these look very realistic!
 Make sure small children don't try to eat them! " How to Make a Dinko Skull.
 Grape Vine Candle Ring.
 Here's a lovely project lesson from Gwen Baker that utilizes the new Studio by Sculpey© clay, as well as some of their accessories.